Maatify/admin-infra/docs/phases/README.phase4.md

 * ❌ No new return types
 * ❌ No DTO edits

-Any need = **ADR or new phase**
+Any such change requires **ADR or a new phase**.

 ---

 ### 2️⃣ Orchestrators Remain Thin

-Each orchestrator method may only:
+Each orchestrator method is strictly limited to:

-1. Assert preconditions (contract-level)
+1. Contract-level precondition checks
-2. Call repositories
+2. Repository calls
-3. Call side-effect interfaces
+3. Side-effect intent emission (audit / notification)
-4. Aggregate results
+4. Aggregation of outcomes
-5. Return a **Result DTO**
+5. Returning a **Result DTO**

-❌ No branching based on UI or transport
+❌ No UI branching
-❌ No retry logic
+❌ No retries
 ❌ No caching
 ❌ No business interpretation